-Name of Company Indirect - held through PLB Ventu Effect Equity In 2015 % ures Sdn.
-E 2014 % Principal Activities Diligent Success Sdn.
+Name of Company Effect Equity I 2016 Principal Activities % % Indirect - held through PLB Ventures Sd n.
+Bhd.
+Diligent Success Sdn.
 Bhd.
 50 50 Construction of buildings, repair and upgrading works, and the provision of marketing and consultancy services in relation to construction engineering and related works.
 However, the associate did not undertake such activities during the financial year.